bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-inflow.png

-The **Inflow Number** is automatically assigned by Excel CRAM.
+The **Inflow Number** is automatically assigned by CRAM.
 Inflow numbers can not be reused in the network.

 The **Inflow Name** is a user-defined ASCII string that povide a familiar name to describe the inflow. *Inflows are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters but this not required.
 The name should normally be less than 256 characters in length.